florimondmanca/djangorestframework-api-key/README.md

 ## Example project

-See the [example project](https://github.com/florimondmanca/djangorestframework-api-key-example) for example usage in the context of a Django project.
+An [example project](https://github.com/florimondmanca/djangorestframework-api-key-example) shows usage in the context of a Django project.

 ## Security